google/flax/examples/vae/README.md

 ![generated_mnist](./sample.png)

-and reconstructions of test set digitis:
+and reconstructions of test set digits:

 ![reconstruction_mnist](./reconstruction.png)

-The test set ELBO after 10 epochs should be around `106`.
+The test set loss after 10 epochs should be around `104`.